f3-factory/F3com-data/web/main.md

 $web->mime( string $file ); string
 ```

 Detects MIME type by comparing the file extension against a predefined array.
-This is more save than using Fileinfo, which is not available on some server setups and would be more costly in terms of performance.
+Use this in place of Fileinfo, which is not available on some server setups and would be more costly in terms of performance.
 In the following example, we see how to set the right response header content type to display an image by PHP.

 ```php